 - Refrigerator: after that, wrap and keep them in the fridge.
 Warm slightly before eating.

-- Freezing: wrap in plastic and keep frozen for up to a month.
-I defrost them directly in a medium oven, but you can let them come to room temperature first.
+- Freezing: cover in plastic wrap first and then foil, or use a freezer bag.
+Keep them frozen for up to a month.
+I defrost them directly in a medium oven, but you can let them come to room temperature first, unwrapped.

 Kitchen notes